CSBSJU/CSCI-130/files/labs/Lab06/Lab-II.md

    `RatingPredictions_Part7`.
 Launch the VS Express 2013 software and open the project `RatingPredictions_Part7`.

-   Ask the user to input an integer, *k*, that will be used to choose the *k* closest matches to the user's sample.
-Using the sorted `dataset` array and the `sampleNumber` array, output the *k* least different dataset samples in a table formatted as follows:
+   Update the action for `btnPredictRatings` to ask the user to input an integer, *k*, that will be used to choose the *k* most similar viewers to the user.
+Using the sorted `distances` array and the `viewerID` array, output the *k* most similar viewers to the user in a table with the following format:

    ```
    Viewer ID   Movie five   Distance
    ---------------------------------
-          39          3.0        1.0
+          40          3.0        1.0
-          75          5.0        2.0
+          76          5.0        2.0
-          76          4.5        2.0
+          77          4.5        2.0
-           8          0.5        2.0
+           9          0.5        2.0
-           6          3.0        2.0
+           7          3.0        2.0
    ---------------------------------
    ```

    \BEGIN{Rubric}
    Checkpoint 7 (95/100)

-   * project uses sorted parallel arrays, `distances` and `userId` to make predictions
+   * project outputs the viewer id, prediction for movie five, and the distance from each of the top *k* viewers to the user
    * project produces correctly formatted output according to the example above

    \END{Rubric}